 Former Washington Post Mid East bureau chief Tom Lippman's CRUDE OIL, CRUDE MONEY, examining Aristotle Onassis' bold gamble to corner the crude oil shipping market by signing a deal with the King of Saudi Arabia, to the dismay of British and US oil companies, the Dulles brothers in DC, the newly elected prime minister of Egypt Gamal Nasser, and the encroaching Soviets eager to build power in the region to Hilary Claggett at Praeger, in a nice deal, for publication in 2019.

-Hilary Holladay's WAKING IN THE DARK, the first full-scale life of Adrienne Rich, the revered, often controversial, and enormously influential poet, essayist, and lesbian-feminist activist, to Nan Talese at Nan A. Talese, in a nice deal, for publication in 2019
+Hilary Holladay's THE POWER OF ADRIENNE RICH, the first full-scale life of Adrienne Rich, the revered, often controversial, and enormously influential poet, essayist, and lesbian-feminist activist, to Nan Talese at Nan A. Talese, in a nice deal, for publication in 2020

 Terry Shames's A RECKONING IN THE BACK COUNTRY, the next in the Samuel Craddock series, to Dan Mayer at Seventh Street, in a nice deal, for publication in 2018, by Janet Reid at New Leaf Literary & Media.